hung-o7/personal-website/README.md

 ## Overview
 This project showcases various recipes that I've cooked and random projects I will be displaying.
-My personal website used to practice HTML, CSS, and JavaScript.
+My personal website was used to practice HTML, CSS, and JavaScript.

 ## Usage
 You can use my code for inspiration and if you do, I wish you good luck on your projects!